Watch video recording & Get follow-along PBIX example

 To recap, here is the landing page checklist:

-Financial folks executives typically want to see month to date and year to date performance and the full-year performance on the same page and on the same visual so they can compare it.
+Financial executives typically want to see month to date and year to date performance and the full-year performance on the same page and on the same visual so they can compare it.

 This is done with the Zebra BI Tables visual and you can always take a more data-focused approach.
 Our advice, however, is to try to at least visualize the absolute variances in a table, because this is what really guides the reader’s attention.